Ruchoz/liftoff-assignments/P3-Project_Planning/README.md

 ### Wireframes

 Include at least 3 wireframes here, adding images or files to your repository as necessary.
 Format them as a bulleted/unordered list with links to the files.

+sign up where parent will have to sign in to the app.
+Login
+Logout
+Title of the app

 ### Project Tracker